 - 1 1/2 tsp vanilla

-- 7 oz coconut (plus more for sprinkling on top)
+- 2 Tbsp toasted coconut (for sprinkling on top)

-- Cream the butter and sugar in a large bowl on high speed until light and fluffy, about 5 minutes.
+- Beat the butter, oil, and sugar in a large bowl on high speed until creamy.

 - Allow to cool in the pan for 15 minutes.
 Remove to a baking rack and cool completely.

-- Frosting: Beat cream cheese and butter till fluffy.
-Beat in remaining ingredients and add powdered sugar till it is the consistency you like.
-If you are piping it on, you will need to make it thick.
+- For frosting: Beat soft cream cheese and butter in a bowl until fluffy.
+Beat in remaining ingredients and add powdered sugar till it is the consistency you need.
+If you are spreading on the frosting, you may not need all the powdered sugar.
+If piping it on, you may need to add a bit more.

 -Depending on the temperature of your butter and cream cheese, your frosting may not be thick enough to pipe.
 If it isn't, just cover it and pop it in the fridge until it thickens.

 -A blend of vanilla, almond, and coconut extracts really does taste the best, but you can just use 1 1/2 tsp vanilla.
 You can also use 1 tsp coconut extract instead of using the almond.